mgorski/DevZone/API/README.md

-##API Documentation
+##GetResponse API Documentation
 version 1.8.10, 2012-01-19 [changelog](https://github.com/GetResponse/DevZone/blob/master/API/changelog.txt "changelog")

 ##AUTHORS
-The GetResponse API Documentation is created and maintained by the ***GetResponse DevZone Team***.
+The GetResponse API Documentation is created and maintained by the *GetResponse DevZone Team*.
 If you wish to contact the authors, please use the following contact form at [GetResponse DevZone](http://dev.getresponse.com "GetResponse DevZone").

 ##DESCRIPTION
 This document describes the syntax and usage of all API methods.
 GetResponse API is JSON-RPC based, server is located at ***<http://api2.getresponse.com>***.
 If you are the ***GetResponse360*** user please be aware that your **API URL** is unique and it will be provided to you by your Account Manager.

 ##API KEY
 In order to use GetResponse API, the unique **API KEY** is required.
 The key is assigned to every pro account and you can obtain it here.